Victor and Victrola Sales

 Our inventory consists ONLY of high quality examples of original and well-restored Victor and Victrola phonographs that are historically accurate, fully tested and ready for use.
 Our descriptions are accurate and our condition grading is very conservative.
 We stand behind what we sell.
 All our machines are guaranteed to operate properly for two full years.
 That even includes accidental damage (e.g. the grandkids overwind it or if Fido chews on the soundbox).
 Nobody else comes close to this warranty.
 Machines which have been refinished will be clearly denoted as such, with a complete description of work done.
 Links to online videos showing operation and condition details are provided with each item.

-As with our restoration work, we are not the cheapest seller of phonographs to choose from.
+We are not in the "sales business" and consequently are not the cheapest seller of phonographs to choose from.
 But our selection, product quality and after-sale guarantee is second-to-none.
 While some others may push glitzy-looking restorations that are incorrect in both finish materials and repair processes, we choose to focus on historically correct original and properly restored machines, right down to the correct nuts, bolts and washers.
 And we never sell poor, mediocre, replica, pieced-together or incorrect machines.
 Period.

 Yes, you can buy a Victor or Victrola at a lower price from Ebay, Craigslist or from your neighborhood used furniture store.
 However, consider the following: